Deadlifting with monoliths, events, and cloud native (and Mr. Taleb)

 So, no surprise, we took the riskier road with technology in this big project.
 But that doesn’t mean that we deviated from general good software engineering practices. 🙂 We thought about architectural patterns and styles that might be appropriate for the project.
 For endeavors of this size and complexity, you simply need to do that.
 Otherwise, you’re doomed.
 There were several important patterns and styles we chose to use, to make the whole story sustainable even with a lot of new tech.

 Breaking the monolith

 First, since there was an obvious modernization and “breaking-the-monolith” context involved, we decided that applying the Strangler pattern would be a good approach here, given the specifics of the monolith we had in front of us.
 It was there and throwing it out through the window was not an option.
 We had to use its existing business logic from the new UI, but keeping the new UI decoupled and safe from future changes that will happen to the monolith itself.
 So, using the Strangler concepts („…gradually create a new system around the edges of the old, letting it grow slowly over several years until the old system is strangled“), we built some glue code and grown some API’s on top of the monolith, exposing its business logic to the new UI, and at the same time creating a very flexible policy enforcement points (the same business logic needed to be available to many other external and internal client apps).
 We’ve used some integration magic here, with IBM API Connect, IBM Integration Bus and IBM DataPower.
-There’s a detailed tech deep dive coming up on this part of the implementation, stay tuned. 🙂
+Here is a blog post describing detailed tech deep dive on breaking the monolith, so read that after if you’re interested.

 CQRS and Event Sourcing with Axon Framework